So, what is B Corp?

 B Corp is many things.

-It is a framework that makes us accountable and requires us to be transparent about how well we are doing and where we can do better.
+It is a framework that holds us accountable and requires us to be transparent about our performance and areas for improvement.

 It is an independent certification that verifies the positive impact we aim to create for all stakeholders that consumers can trust.

-It is a community of likeminded individuals and businesses that are using business as a force for good to create change and make a difference.
+It is a community of like-minded individuals and businesses that use business as a force for good to create change and make a difference.

-It is a journey to redefine success in business by setting a high benchmark for what good looks like and helping us strive to be better.
+It is a journey to redefine success in business by setting a high benchmark for what good looks like and helping us strive to improve.

 So, what makes us a B Corp?

-Firstly, to certify as a B Corp we must achieve the high standard set for what good looks like.
+Firstly, to certify as a B Corp, we must achieve the high standard set for what good looks like.
 This means we are required to achieve at least 80 impact points out of a total of 200 to become a B Corp.
-We do this by completing an impact assessment across the five impact areas of governance, workers, customers, community and environment.
-At last review and subject to verification, our impact assessment score is 139.
+We do this by completing an impact assessment across the five impact areas of governance, workers, customers, community, and environment.
+At the last review, which is subject to verification, our impact assessment score was 139.

 Secondly, it’s who we are as a customer-owned organisation.
-Putting our customers first and supporting our communities is in our DNA.
+Putting our customers first and supporting our communities is part of our DNA.
 It’s what we do.

-As a customer-owned bank, everything we do is benefit the customers and their communities.
+As a customer-owned bank, everything we do benefits customers and their communities.
 We are not conflicted by the requirement to maximise profits or serve the needs of shareholders.
-B Corp recognises this and the principles of co-operation on which we were founded.
+B Corp recognises this and the principles of cooperation on which we were founded.

 B Corp is how we build on our ideals of mutuality and bring it into the 21st century to be a more sustainable business that benefits all.